DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 If you are within India, this might be a nice DNS server to use.

-Warning: forwards queries to Cisco servers.

 sdns://AQQAAAAAAAAAEjEzOS41OS40OC4yMjI6NDQzNCAFOt_yxaMpFtga2IpneSwwK6rV0oAyleham9IvhoceEBsyLmRuc2NyeXB0LWNlcnQuY2FwdG5lbW8uaW4

 ## cisco

 Remove your DNS blind spot

+Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

 sdns://AQAAAAAAAAAADjIwOC42Ny4yMjAuMjIwILc1EUAgbyJdPivYItf9aR6hwzzI1maNDL4Ev6vKQ_t5GzIuZG5zY3J5cHQtY2VydC5vcGVuZG5zLmNvbQ